xwmx/nb/README.md

 ```
 Usage:
-  notes search <query> [--all] [--path]
+  notes search <query> [-a | --all] [--path]

 Options:
-  --all   Search all notebooks.
+  -a --all  Search all notebooks.
   --path    Print the full path for each file with query matches.

 Description:
   Search notes using `ack` [1] (if available) or `grep`.